aleert/where-to-go/README.rst

 * Add CMS instead of managing content with admin interface
 * Serve frontend separately, setup CORS
-* Load data only for displayed portion of the map (use PostGIS prolly?)
+* (done, progressive-loading branch) Load data only for displayed portion of the map (use PostGIS prolly?)

 Maybe
 ^^^^^